January 2013 Workshops on College Teaching

 Who: All UNH faculty are invited

 Where: MUB Room 330/332

-January 7: Assessment Where It Counts—In the Classroom
+January 7: Critical Thinking in the College Classroom

 In this interactive workshop, you will hear about research on critical thinking, and learn to apply such strategies into each of your classes.
 Participants will bring copies of their syllabi to the workshop.
 Through small group discussions you will identify components of critical thinking that are explicitly stated in the syllabus and then learn how to incorporate additional critical thinking activities into the course.
 The workshop will include examples from a variety of disciplines and will involve participants in a discussion on how critical thinking can improve student learning.
 Presenter: Professor Chris Hakala, Western New England University.